oxidize-rb/rb-sys/book/src/getting-started.md

 $ bundle exec rake
 ```

 At this point you should start reading the docs for [`magnus`][magnus] to get familiar with the API.
-It is design to be
+It is designed to be
 a safe and idiomatic wrapper around the Ruby C API.

 ## Next steps